nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - Is familiar with CS1101S module structure and teaching pedagogy.

 Technical background is assumed.
-We also provide the definitions for certain technical terms commonly used in this user guide [here](#glossary).
+We also provide the definitions for certain technical terms commonly used in this developer guide [here](#glossary).

 ## **Acknowledgements**
 - This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org/).
-- The formatting and content of this User Guide is referenced from [AY2122S1-CS2103T-w17-1/tp](https://ay2122s1-cs2103t-w17-1.github.io/tp/).
+- The formatting and content of the User Guide is referenced from [AY2122S1-CS2103T-w17-1/tp](https://ay2122s1-cs2103t-w17-1.github.io/tp/).
 - Design of the internal version control system is heavily inspired by [Git](https://github.com/git/git).
 - Certain code implementations may have been inspired by [Baeldung tutorials](https://www.baeldung.com/)
 - Libraries used: